MevlutArslan/iris-dataset-tensorflow/README.md

 2. I messed up big time and need to asses.

-I will try to use the model in diffent datasets to see which is the case
+I will try to use the model in diffent datasets to see which is the case.